agileproducts/blogsource/_posts/2012-4-6-a_taglist_for_my_scanty_blog.md

 layout: posts
 title: A tag-list for my Scanty blog
 tags: Ruby Scanty_blog
+summary: Adding a taglist to the Scanty framework.
 ---

 One feature I’ve been missing from Scanty is a tag-list or cloud - for me that’s always an easy way to see what a blog site is about.
 But it wasn’t too difficult to make one.
 I defined a helper method in Sinatra like this: